Tennessee's 1st Senate district

 Tennessee's 1st Senate district is one of 33 districts in the Tennessee Senate.
 It has been represented by Republican Adam Lowe since 2023.
+Before 2022 redistricting, the district was mainly located where the current 9th district is now.

 Geography

-District 1 covers much of rural East Tennessee between Knoxville and the Tri-Cities, including all of Cocke, Greene, and Hamblen Counties and part of Sevier County.
-Communities in the district include Morristown, Greeneville, Newport, Tusculum, Mosheim, and northern Sevierville.
+District 1 covers much of rural East Tennessee bordering Hamilton County and Georgia.
+The district includes all of Rhea, Meigs, and McMinn Counties and part of Bradley County.
+Communities in the district include Dayton, Decatur, Athens, and Cleveland.

-The district is located entirely within Tennessee's 1st congressional district, and overlaps with the 5th, 10th, 11th, 12th, and 17th districts of the Tennessee House of Representatives.
-It borders the state of North Carolina.
+The district is located within Tennessee's 3rd and 4th congressional districts.

 Recent election results

 Tennessee Senators are elected to staggered four-year terms, with odd-numbered districts holding elections in midterm years and even-numbered districts holding elections in presidential years.